johanley/covid-19-canada/data/md/about.md

 *Warning*: what a jurisdiction reports may not accurately reflect other sources.
 For example, on 2020-03-31 NL was not reporting any deaths, but other sources were reporting the first death in NL before that date.

+*Warning*: clerical errors can get corrected; this can cause cumulative totals to actually *drop* from one day to the next (see below).

 ## Testing data
 The testing data is not very consistent across jurisdictions.